 StART tour of St Ann's Hospital site Sunday 7 October 2.00pm to 4.00pm

 This spring, the Greater London Authority purchased two thirds of the St Ann's hospital site to deliver affordable homes, heading off a proposed private redevelopment which would have had very few.
 The GLA is now working closely with local people, including the St Ann's Redevelopment Trust (StART), to realise this plan, which will also see the improvement of NHS facilities on the remaining part of the site.

 This tour, led by StART members, will describe how their proposals would build a new community on the site.
 With a potential to build up to 800 homes, the scale of this project is unprecedented and could redefine the way we think about housing in London.
 The StART plan would also conserve and enhance the unique physical environment of the site: its green spaces, trees and architecture.

 Meet at the Chestnut Park cafe, opposite the hospital, St Ann's Road, N15 3TH.
 Further information from Joyce Rosser 020 8347 7684 or 07951 905490.

 Walks in Haringey

-Visitors to this page may also wish to note that the Haringey Friends of Parks Forum has published three booklets covering (1) a walk across part of the Borough of Haringey from Alexandra Palace to Bruce Castle, (2) the route of the (mostly culverted) River Moselle from Muswell Hill to the River Lea, and (3) the route of the former Palace Gates railway from Alexandra Palace to Seven Sisters.
+Visitors to this page may also wish to note that the Haringey Friends of Parks Forum has published a number of booklets covering various walks in Haringey.
+These include a walk from Alexandra Palace to Bruce Castle, the route of the (mostly culverted) River Moselle from Muswell Hill to the River Lea, the route of the former Palace Gates railway from Alexandra Palace to Seven Sisters, and (most recently published) a collection of walks around the borough's parks.
 The booklets are linked (and can all be downloaded) from the front page of its website.